Saturday, February 18, 2023

 Begone (as imperative verb) (obsolete).

-1595–1605: Of uncertain origin, it survives in English as a curiosity in the lexicon of the obscure, only because it was used by Shakespeare (only as an imperative) and its etymology has thus over the centuries been subject to much conjecture, none of which have ever been escorted by enough evidence to impress the Oxford English Dictionary (OED) which has never budged from origin unknown.
-There are many words which, however neglected, not entirely forgotten only because they were used by Shakespeare, aroint appearing in both Macbeth and King Lear.
+1595–1605: Of uncertain origin, it survives in English as a curiosity in the lexicon of the obscure, only because it was used by Shakespeare (as an imperative) and the etymology has thus over the centuries been subject to much conjecture, none ever escorted by enough evidence to impress the Oxford English Dictionary (OED) which has never budged from origin unknown.
+There are many words which, however neglected, are not entirely forgotten only because they were used by Shakespeare, aroint appearing in both Macbeth and King Lear.
 Aroint is a verb.

 Aroint thee, witch!” the rump-fed runnion cries!”